Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: SOFTWARE TESTING

 \subsubsection{Benchmarking Scenarios}

 Benchmarks for evaluating LLMs in software testing span a diverse set of task scenarios, each targeting a specific aspect of the testing process.
-Among these, test generation stands out as the most prominent.
-Leveraging the advanced natural language understanding and code synthesis capabilities of LLMs, test generation can be significantly accelerated while enhancing the quality of the produced tests~\cite{DBLP:journals/corr/abs-2406-00515}.
+Among these, test generation stands out as the most prominent. \zjw{Test generation refers to the automated creation of executable test cases, which typically include input values, test drivers, and the overall structure required to execute the target program under test.} Leveraging the advanced natural language understanding and code synthesis capabilities of LLMs, test generation can be significantly accelerated while enhancing the quality of the produced tests~\cite{DBLP:journals/corr/abs-2406-00515}.
 In recent years, the research community has introduced a variety of high-quality benchmarks to rigorously evaluate the effectiveness of LLMs in this task.
-Notable examples include EvoSuite SF110\cite{DBLP:journals/tosem/FraserA14}, Defects4J\cite{just2014defects4j}, DynaMOSA\cite{DBLP:journals/tse/PanichellaKT18}, and HumanEval\cite{chen2021codex}, which are widely used to assess a model’s ability to generate executable and effective test cases with high code coverage or strong bug detection capabilities.
-Another important category is assertion generation, represented by datasets like ATLAS~\cite{DBLP:conf/icse/WatsonTMBP20}, which focus on generating correct and meaningful test assertions.
-GUI testing benchmarks such as Themis~\cite{DBLP:conf/sigsoft/0001WS21} and QTypist~\cite{DBLP:conf/icse/LiuCWCHHW23} evaluate the ability to explore and verify user interfaces, often in Android applications.
+Notable examples include EvoSuite SF110~\cite{DBLP:journals/tosem/FraserA14}, Defects4J~\cite{just2014defects4j}, DynaMOSA~\cite{DBLP:journals/tse/PanichellaKT18}, and HumanEval~\cite{chen2021codex}, which are widely used to assess a model’s ability to generate executable and effective test cases with high code coverage or strong bug detection capabilities.
+Another important category is assertion generation, represented by datasets like ATLAS~\cite{DBLP:conf/icse/WatsonTMBP20}, which focus on generating correct and meaningful test assertions. \zjw{Assertion generation focuses on automatically producing the oracles within those test cases, i.e., the conditions that determine whether the observed program outputs or states are correct.
+Unlike test generation, which mainly focuses on creating inputs and execution paths, assertion generation is characterized by its emphasis on producing test oracles that check correctness.} GUI testing benchmarks such as Themis~\cite{DBLP:conf/sigsoft/0001WS21} and QTypist~\cite{DBLP:conf/icse/LiuCWCHHW23} evaluate the ability to explore and verify user interfaces, often in Android applications.
 Testing automation and fuzzing are covered by benchmarks like LAVA-M~\cite{DBLP:conf/sp/Dolan-GavittHKL16}, FuzzBench~\cite{DBLP:conf/sigsoft/MetzmanSSSA21}, Unibench~\cite{DBLP:conf/uss/LiJCLLCLWBCL021}, and FuzzGPT~\cite{DBLP:journals/corr/abs-2304-02014}, emphasizing code coverage, bug discovery, and execution efficiency in automated or adversarial testing environments.
 Finally, test flakiness prediction is addressed by benchmarks such as IDoFT~\cite{DBLP:conf/icst/LamOSM019} and FlakeFlagger~\cite{DBLP:conf/icse/AlshammariMH021}, which involve predicting flaky test cases using precision, recall, and F1-score.
 These benchmarks collectively support comprehensive evaluation of LLMs across various software testing dimensions.